andy-yu1/Pomodoro_Timer/README.md

 # Pomodoro_Timer
-personal project in swift 4
+Personal project in Swift

+To do:
+  -Settings
+      Change work length, break length, etc.
+  -Colour scheme customisation
+  -More animations